APIPA broadcasts forwarded by route-to

 If there is a host with an APIPA IP sending broadcasts that match a route-to rule, the traffic gets forwarded by route-to. antispoof should block that scenario, since that IP subnet isn't defined on the source interface.
 We should change route-to should never forward anything destined to a broadcast MAC address to prevent such scenarios.

 To work around, just add a rule to block APIPA, 169.254.0.0/16.
 Or ideally don't use overly permissive rulesets, the default rules will not permit this to happen.

-Updated by Brandon Jackson over 4 years ago
+Updated by Brandon Jackson about 6 years ago

 Except with no way to disable this rule, this can affect bridged interfaces, and since the rule is processed so far in advance you can not make a rule to allow said traffic without giving up filtering the bridge completely.
 Also can cause spam to the default block log.

 Updated by Jim Pingle about 6 years ago

 There is no GUI knob to disable it, but there is a setting.
 You can set it in the config.xml directly or via PHP (e.g. Diag > Command, PHP Execute box):